AviatrixSystems/Docs/HowTos/security_bulletin_article.rst

 PSIRT Advisories
 =======================================

 Aviatrix Product Security Team continually tests the software product, looking for vulnerabilities and weaknesses.
-If you have a security issue to report, please send it to support@aviatrix.com.
+If you have a security issue to report, please open a support ticket at Aviatrix Support Portal at https://support.aviatrix.com.
 Any such findings are fed back to Aviatrix's development teams and serious issues are described along with protective solutions in the advisories below.

 Please note the below Aviatrix Security recommendations and communication plans:
 - Aviatrix strongly recommend customers to stay on the latest release to resolve features and bug issues.
 All fixes are in the new release; we do not patch older release versions.